URLs for Page tagging

 You could use the following Page rule to capture all three:

-Only the top 100 parameters are displayed in the Pendo UI.
+Parameter values aren't case-sensitive, and only the top 100 parameters are displayed in the Pendo UI.
 To analyze all collected Page parameters, use the API described in Analyze Page parameters with the API.

 URLs with UTM parameters